Holiday Entertaining: Salmon Gravlax

 1/4 cup Akavit or vodka

-Lightly toast peppercorns and fennel seeds in a dry skillet over medium high heat until aromatic, 1 minute.
-Transfer to a mortar and finely ground to a powder.
-Mix pepper, fennel, salt, and sugars together in a medium bowl.
-Rub fish all over with salt.
 Line a long baking pan or dish with plastic wrap.
-Place half the dill sprigs and half the fennel fronds over the plastic wrap.
-Arrange salmon, skin-side down on the herbs.
-Sprinkle Akavit over salmon.
-Top with remaining dill and fennel.
+Place half of the dill sprigs and half of the fennel fronds over the plastic wrap.
+Arrange the salmon, skin-side down on the herbs.
+Sprinkle the Akavit over the salmon.
+Top with the remaining dill and fennel.
 Cover with additional plastic wrap, sealing the fish.
-Place a heavy pan or tray on fish.
-Weigh down pan with cans or bottles.
-Refrigerate for 2-3 days.
+Place a heavy pan or tray on the fish.
+Weigh down the pan with cans or bottles.
+Refrigerate for 2 to 3 days.

-To serve, remove fish from refrigerator.
-Remove plastic wrap.
-Pour off collected juices and wipe off excess brine and dill.
+To serve, remove the fish from refrigerator.
+Remove the plastic wrap.
+Pour off the collected juices and wipe off excess brine and dill.
 Slice diagonally from one corner of the salmon towards the center of the fillet.

-Fold a slice of gravlax on toasted brioche bread.
+Fold a slice of gravlax on toasted brioche bread or white bread.
 Squeeze a few drops of fresh lemon juice and smear a spoonful of Honey Dill Mustard on the fish.
 Garnish with a dill sprig.

 Honey Dill Mustard